Best Homemade Hot Chocolate

 - 6 ounces chopped semi-sweet or dark chocolate (or chocolate chips)

 - Peppermint sticks

 - Combine the water, cocoa powder and sugar in a medium saucepan, and place over medium high heat.
 Bring to a boil, whisking frequently, and then continue to whisk until the sugar and coca powder are dissolved.
-Reduce the heat to medium and whisk in the cream.
+Reduce the heat to medium and whisk in the milk.
 Bring to a simmer whisking very frequently.
 Add the chopped chocolate and whisk until the chocolate is melted and everything is smooth.
 Add the salt, to taste.

 - Pour into mugs and topped with marshmallows, whipped cream, or stick a peppermint stick in there!